DoraG92/student-directory/README.md

 # student-directory

-The student directory scrip allows you to manage the list of students enrolled at Makers.
+The student directory script allows you to manage the list of students enrolled at Makers.

 ## How to use